jackonelli/mcmc_corr_score_diffusion/README.md

 # MCMC-Correction for Diffusion Model Composition: Energy Approximation using Diffusion Models

+## Note: we are currently adding more functionality.
+The instructions below are relevant for the commit `a0ddd3bd`

 Implementation for the paper [MCMC-Correction of Score-Based Diffusion Models for Model Composition](https://arxiv.org/abs/2307.14012)

 The code is based on the implementation for the paper [Reduce, reuse, recycle](https://arxiv.org/abs/2302.11552),